automl/ConfigSpace/docs/quickstart.rst

            ...

-First, lets start with building the two individual subspaces where for ``A``, we want to sample alpha from a normal distribution and for ``B`` we have the conditioned parameter and we slightly weight one kernel over another.
+First, let's start with building the two individual subspaces where for ``A``, we want to sample alpha from a normal distribution and for ``B`` we have the conditioned parameter and we slightly weight one kernel over another.

 .. code:: python